TANGY009/Old-Path-Mod-for-Minecraft-For-Android/README.md

 🎉 **MISSION ACCOMPLISHED**

 ✅You’ve successfully modified Minecraft to store worlds using the old path!
-✨Open the app and give it storage permission then enjoying.✨
+✨Open the app and give it storage permission then enjoy.✨